Why Do Banks Say No to Business Startup Loans?

 Why Do Banks Say No to Startup Loans?

 It is very difficult for a new business to get a loan from a commercial bank or lender for business startup.
-New businesses are in fact the most risky loans of any that a bank or lender might encounter.
+New businesses are in fact the riskiest loans of any that a bank or lender might encounter.
 So understandably they are nervous about startup loans.

 Why Business Startups are Risky

-To understand why new business startups are risky for business lenders, we need to take a look at the four C's of Credit (collateral, capital, capacity, character).
+To understand why new business startups are risky for business lenders, take a look at the four C's of Credit (collateral, capital, capacity, character).

 - Capital - Business assets that can be used to create products or services and which can be turned into cash to make payments on business loans.
 A new business, especially a service business, has few business assets.

 - Collateral - Cash to contribute to the business.
 A new business owner has little collateral unless he or she can use personal assets or has a co-signer with assets to pledge.

 - Capacity - A track record to show that the business has the capacity to generate enough money to pay back the loan.